 There are currently TWO styles of the Thirsties Newborn All in One Diaper.
 The first is the original consisting of a microfibre-based absorbency, and the second is the natural fibre version.
 For the sake of simplicity, lets talk about BOTH of these styles in ONE relatives simple post.

 I don’t own much in the way of Thirsties.
 The OS NAIO (Natural All in One) is by far one of my favourite diapers.
 However, because my favourite local retailer doesn’t carry Thirsties, I don’t tend to accumulate them as quickly as I might.
-I waspretty excited to order matching bums for my kids, but quickly disappointed when I realized the newborn wasn’t natural fibre… Luckily, this meant I was able to order it AGAIN in the new releases from ABC Kids.
+I was pretty excited to order matching bums for my kids, but quickly disappointed when I realized the newborn wasn’t natural fibre… Luckily, this meant I was able to order it AGAIN in the new releases from ABC Kids.

 Thirsties Newborn Design

 Both diapers are very similar.
-From the outside, they are near identical, but on the inside we notice a difference in absorbency materials and design.
+From the outside, they are near identical, but on the inside, we notice a difference in absorbency materials and design.
 Both of these diapers come with the option of snaps or hook & loop.
 I have only snaps (and some regret for not getting the hook&loop which is so nice on a wee baby bum.
 No fighting snaps on tiny little waists).

 The Thirsties Newborn cloth diaper is rated 5-14lbs featuring a single rise setting.
 It has tiny waist wings that snap onto a single row of waist snaps.
-The Thirsties Newborn also features a umbilical snap down.
+The Thirsties Newborn also features an umbilical snap down.

 Natural Fibre Inners

 The natural fibre version of the Thirsties Newborn AIO features cotton absorbency.
 The inner body of the diaper consists of a double cotton layer, followed by 2 soaker pads of 3 layer hemp/cotton (again attached at the front).
 This offers a total of 8 layers of natural fibre absorbency.

 Thirsties Real Life